 Also tell your doctor about all the medications you take.
 Certain drugs can increase your risk of infection with Mavenclad.

 You can also talk with your doctor about getting certain vaccines before starting Mavenclad to help prevent infection.
-One example could be the varicella (chickenpox) vaccine.
+For example, it’s recommended that you receive the varicella (chickenpox) vaccine before starting Mavenclad treatment.

 It’s important to keep in mind that you should wait at least 4 to 6 weeks after receiving a live vaccine before taking Mavenclad.
 (Live vaccines contain a small amount of weakened live virus or bacteria.)
+The varicella vaccine is an example of a live vaccine.
 Your doctor can help determine whether you need any vaccines, including live vaccines.

 Depending on the results of certain tests, your doctor might also prescribe medications to help prevent certain infections while you take Mavenclad.

 Tell your doctor right away if you have symptoms of an infection with Mavenclad or after a treatment course.
 Symptoms can include fever, headache, feeling unwell, muscle pain, or loss of appetite.
-Your doctor will make sure to monitor you and treat any symptoms as needed.Tanya Kertsman, PharmDAnswers represent the opinions of our medical experts.
+Your doctor will make sure to monitor you and treat any symptoms as needed.The Healthline Pharmacist TeamAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.

 Disclaimer: Healthline has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.